 While other spicy chile sauces can be used, gochujang is hard to replace in this sauce.
 You should be able to find it in your grocery store, local Asian market, or to make life easy, here on Amazon.

-Korean wings are typically fried twice making the breading on the outside extra crispy.
+Korean-style wings are typically fried twice making the breading on the outside extra crispy.
 Unlike traditional Korean chicken wings, these are not breaded or fried.
 If you want to fry them, you can follow these steps for frying chicken wings.
-If you want nice crispy breaded chicken wings without the mess of deep frying, you can use this recipe.
+For nice crispy breaded chicken wings without the mess of deep frying, you can use this recipe.

-If you want, you can definitely fry these wings with a breading of your choice to get that authentic texture.
+If you want, you can definitely fry these wings with a breading of your choice to get that authentic texture and crunch.

 There is!
 Many times you have to break down chicken wings from the grocery store to get the smaller, more recognizable sizes.
-We have a great tutorial and video on how to cut chicken wings over here.
+We have a great tutorial and video on how to cut chicken wings into wing tips, flats (or wingettes), and drumettes.

 Once you’ve gotten a few under your belt, it’ll be less intimidating and you’ll be ready to make wings all the time.